AstroMined/quiz-app/prompts/quiz-app-backend_repo_summary.md

 The schemas are used for input validation and serialization/deserialization of Question objects.
 """

+from typing import List
-from pydantic import BaseModel
+from pydantic import BaseModel from app.schemas import AnswerChoiceCreate, AnswerChoice

 class QuestionBase(BaseModel):
     """